fakhredineOuahaqi/react-search-github-users/README.md

 # React App
-Fully working app showing informations about all github users. with authentification feature, styled component and global css
+Fully working app showing informations about all github users. with authentification feature, styled component and global css.
+Done with the help of John Smilga's ReactJs course on udemy

 ## React Router Dom